thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/5WebStorage/README.md

     * Open the browser developer tools and look in the area where local storage is viewed.
     * you should see the data saved under local storage.

-1. Close the browser and reload the page in the browser and notice that your saved values are not pre-filled.
+1. Close the browser and reload the page in the browser and notice that your saved values are not prefilled.
 They are in localStorage but need to be loaded.

     ### Load Preferences from Local Storage
 1. In the `loadData()` function check if local storage is available, and load the band and genre data using the references to the HTML elements.
     ```javascript
     function loadData() {
                 if (hasLocalStorage()) {
-                    let band = localStorage.getItem('band');
+                    var band = localStorage.getItem('band');
-                    let genre = localStorage.getItem('genre');
+                    var genre = localStorage.getItem('genre');
                     bandTextBox.value = band;
                     genreSelect.value = genre;
                 }